Arivald8/FUYL-Tower-Python-API-Wrapper/README.md

 **PC LOCS AND LOCKNCHARGE IS NOT RESPONSIBLE FOR THE PYLOCK WRAPPER.
 THE WRAPPER HAS BEEN DEVELOPED AS AN OPEN SOURCE SOLUTION FOR PYTHON ORIENTED DEVELOPMENT PROJECTS.**

-**THE DEVELOPER OF THE WRAPPER IS IN NOT AFFILIATED WITH THE ABOVE MENTIONED IN ANY CAPACITY.**
+**THE DEVELOPER OF THE WRAPPER IS NOT AFFILIATED WITH THE ABOVE MENTIONED IN ANY CAPACITY.**

 ***